Kobe Bryant's death throws spotlight on crash-warning system - WHIZ News

 “Another warning system screaming at you isn’t going to help,” said Brian Alexander, a helicopter pilot and aviation lawyer.
 “You don’t want to inundate the pilot.”

+All nine people killed in the crash were officially identified as of Wednesday night, according to the Los Angeles County Department of Medical Examiner-Coroner.
+The victims had previously been identified publicly by friends and family.

-Th e death of the basketball star on Sunday has highlighted the debate over the merits of what’s known as the Terrain Awareness and Warning System, or TAWS, which would have sounded a voice alarm if the aircraft was in danger of hitting the ground or some object, such as a tower or a wire.
+The death of the basketball star Sunday has highlighted the debate over the merits of what’s known as the Terrain Awareness and Warning System, or TAWS, which would have sounded a voice alarm if the aircraft was in danger of hitting the ground or some object, such as a tower or a wire.

 It is required in medical helicopters but not in commercial ones like the one used by Bryant.